 READ MORECome and join the Cyrenians for their delicious Syrian food cooked with love by their award winning chef Noura Selibi!

-READ MOREThe Song Circle is a welcoming singing session, in which we will learn some beautiful, simple songs and harmonies taught by ear.
-All welcome, no singing experience necessary.
+READ MOREThe Song Circle is a welcoming drop-in singing group to come together and learn beautiful, simple songs and harmonies taught by ear.
+This session on 21st September will celebrate the Autumn Equinox.

 READ MORE